-- (5) If on the matter being referred to the Minister he is satisfied that, there being no alternative solutions, the plan or project should be carried out for imperative reasons of overriding public interest (which, subject to sub-section (6), may be of a social or economic nature), he may direct the Nature Conservancy Council to give consent to the operation. - (6) Where the site concerned hosts a priority natural habitat type or a priority species, the reasons referred to in sub-section (5) shall be either- - (a) reasons relating to human health, public safety or beneficial consequences of primary importance to the environment, or - (b) other reasons which in the opinion of the European Commission are imperative reasons of overriding public interest. - (7) Where the Minister directs the Nature Conservancy Council to give consent under this section, he shall secure that such compensatory measures are taken as are necessary to ensure that the overall coherence of Natura 2000 is protected.

-(8) This section does not apply in relation to a site which is a European site by reason only of section 17E(1)(c).
+- (5) If on the matter being referred to the Minister he is satisfied that, there being no alternative solutions, the plan or project should be carried out for imperative reasons of overriding public interest (which, subject to sub-section (6), may be of a social or economic nature), he may direct the Nature Conservancy Council to give consent to the operation. - (6) Where the site concerned hosts a priority natural habitat type, a priority species or a wild bird of European origin falling within Article 4(1)(a) to (d) of the Wild Birds Directive, the reasons referred to in sub-section (5) shall be either- - (a) reasons relating to human health, public safety or beneficial consequences of primary importance to the environment, or - (b) other reasons which in the opinion of the European Commission are imperative reasons of overriding public interest. - (7) Where the Minister directs the Nature Conservancy Council to give consent under this section, he shall secure that such compensatory measures are taken as are necessary to ensure that the overall coherence of Natura 2000 is protected. - (8) This section does not apply in relation to a site which is a European site by reason only of section 17E(1)(c).